Home Calendar Departments Directory Gallery Documents History

 Between 1900 and 1920, a number of camps were built along the shores of the Caroga Lakes.
 For example, West Caroga cottages included George Hubbard’s Red Wing and others.

-The Niagara Mohawk Power Company erected and maintained a larger dam at Stewart's landing in 1912 and 1913, at the prompting of Cyrus Durey and the Durey Land and Lumber Company.
+In 1912 and 1913, a larger dam at Stewart’s Landing was erected at the prompting of Cyrus Durey and the Durey Land and Lumber Company.
 Later control of the Stewart's Landing dam and Canada Lake water level went to the State Department of Environmental Conservation.

 World War I began in Europe on July 28, 1914 and lasted until November 11, 1918.
 One of the deadliest conflicts in history, and estimated nine million combatants and seven million civilians died, while resulting genocides and the 1918 influenza pandemic led to another 50 to 100 million deaths worldwide.
 18 veterans from Caroga served in WWI (Alvarado Arnst, Frederick Farnsworth, Howard Gage, Eugene Groshans, Arthur Holliday, Ross Hayner, Elmer Lane, Raymond Lane, Harry Lane, Joseph Mostropolo, Edward Morey, Charles Mosher, Floyd Sherman, Martin Spencer, Ray Sterling, Roy Stock, John Under, Delbert Willett).